tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/01-terminal-activity/Solved/Solution.md

-# Getting familiar with the Terminal
+# Getting Familiar with the Terminal

 In this activity, we're going to be practicing a bit more with terminal commands.